Suicide bomber kills 27 militiamen south of Iraqi capital

 "We should focus on one front when we attack instead of fighting on more than one front because terrorists can switch the battle to another area.
 We should defeat them in one place and then move to the other front."

-In order to stabilise Iraq, Abadi, a Shi'ite, must win over Sunnis, especially from Anbar, who have long believed Shi'ite leaders have a sectarian agenda.
+In order to stabilize Iraq, Abadi, a Shi'ite, must win over Sunnis, especially from Anbar, who have long believed Shi'ite leaders have a sectarian agenda.
 Some support Islamic State.

 NO LETUP TO THE VIOLENCE